 ‘Cobra Kai’ gives a subtle but powerful lesson on white privilege & entitlement

-The motto is a psychology and a way of life that everyone exercises, which includes exercising white privilege and white entitlement.
+The motto is a psychology and a way of life that everyone exercises, which includes exercising the paradigm of white privilege and white entitlement.

 WARNING: DO NOT read this article any further until you have watched all four seasons of Cobra Kai.
 While this article does contain season four spoilers, it will chafe a specific demographic of readers.